lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 The solution involves deploying dedicated upgradable bridge contracts on L1 and L2 and an upgradable token on L2, all governed by the Lido DAO on L1 ([Aragon Agent contract](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c)) via a dedicated [governance executor](https://github.com/lidofinance/governance-crosschain-bridges/) contract on L2.
 This architecture is proposed to provide the following capabilities.

-1. Passing data, particularly the wstETH/stETH rate when bridging rebasable stETH.
+1. Passing arbitrary data.
+It allows to lay foundation for bridging rebasable stETH in the future (need to pass wstETH/stETH rate).
 2. Revamping the token logic, as stETH is not a general-purpose token but an asset built on top of a living liquid-staking protocol.
 3. Future-proofing the token, for example, to avoid high-cost liquidity migration as Ethereum continues evolving and new standards like [ERC-2612](https://eips.ethereum.org/EIPS/eip-2612)/[ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) are adopted.
 4. Pausing and resuming bridging in an emergency or during upgrades.